 |A great way to tour the city of Amsterdam is via canal boat.
 Explore the architecture, the monuments and life in this enchanting city.
 All content property of EuroTravelogue™.
 Unauthorized use is prohibited.|

 After we awoke in Amsterdam on an historic day for Viking River Cruises, we were invited to embark on Amsterdam’s renowned glass-topped canal boats for a guided tour through the city’s legendary canals from its historic architecture and fabled gables to its quaint neighborhoods and charming houseboats.
-And you can actually rent one of these quaint and charming houseboats when you're considering options for Europe vacation rentals.
+And you can actually rent one of these quaint and charming houseboats for your stay in Amsterdam!
 How cool would that be?
 Then it was onto a walk through the heart of the Jewish quarter including visits to the nearly 350-year-old Portuguese synagogue and the Jewish Historical Museum—both poignant reminders of the persecution suffered by the Amsterdam Jews during WWII.
 Topping off our morning tour was a scrumptious lunch at De Kas (The Greenhouse), whose fully-operational greenhouse determines the menu of the day based on only the freshest ingredients!
 I must say, it was the best lunch I had ever eaten!
 But for now, let’s embark on our journey through this quintessential “Venice of the North”…your glass-topped boat is standing by.
 We’ll come back to our tour of the Jewish quarter in a later post.

 |One of the glass-topped canal boats making its way through the Amsterdam waterways.
 All content property of EuroTravelogue™.
 Unauthorized use is prohibited.|